-In an effort to ensure that the JRA is representative of the NCR, hazard and threat assessment data was collected from members representing all three NCR HCC chapters, as well as from other state, regional, and local partners.
+In an effort to ensure that the JRA is representative of the NCR, hazard and threat assessment data was collected from members representing all three NCR HCC chapters, as well as from other state, regional, and local partners during Phase One.
 HCC members were asked to complete the survey as well as submit their hazard and risk assessments.
-Fifty-seven (57) agencies completed the survey and/or submitted documentation (Figure 4).
+A total of 131 agencies completed the survey and/or submitted documentation (Figure 4).
 Completion of the survey suffered as many organizations prioritized pandemic response efforts.
 Once received, the data was compiled into a single spreadsheet and synthesized to identify the top risks identified at the organizational level.

-The NCR HCC Governance Board, as part of a facilitated discussion, then reviewed this data (see phase two above for data sources included in this discussion).
+The NCR HCC Governance Board, as part of a facilitated discussion, then reviewed this data (see Phase Two above for data sources included in this discussion).
 The outcome of this discussion was a preliminary list of the top threats/hazards pertaining to the health and medical system within the NCR.

-Phase three of the process consisted of a review and finalization of the threats and hazards identified in phase two (Table 5: Hazard Identification Assessment) as well as the completion of the following tables included in this assessment:
+Phase Three of the process consisted of a review and finalization of the threats and hazards identified in Phase Two (Table 5: Hazard Identification Assessment) as well as the completion of the following tables included in this assessment: